 If you’re in the market to bring on an efficient growth partner, there are specific questions that apply to growth agencies that you’ll definitely want to touch on.
 Below, we put together 6 valuable questions you should ask when interviewing potential growth agencies.

-Even if you already know the answer to this one (Hint: Top growth agencies can deliver value far beyond what a specialized agency would…), the answer you receive can be quite telling.
 True growth agencies understand not only how both the advertising and marketing industries operate, but they also evaluate the broader landscape from all perspectives to provide solutions and strategies for all business KPIs.
 This can include everything from auditing the industry and brand competitors, to mapping out user flows, building and refining customer personas, and optimizing spend and resources across various activities.

 Growth agencies know measurable outcomes happen when everyone is working together towards the same goals.
 Where a social agency might develop and execute a plan in their expertise silo, a growth agency offers a full team of people who approach problem-solving through multiple lenses across measurement and analytics, to media planning, branding, and creative.
 A stellar growth agency not only has talented managers leading each team, but they encourage those managers to communicate learnings and insights across departments, and other client agency partners, to better equip all teams and to avoid duplicating work.

 Your first meeting with a potential growth agency will most likely include the big guns – VPs, C-suites, and maybe a founder or two.
 Nothing wrong with that, you always want to make a good, strong impression in a new relationship, but it’s highly unlikely any of those people will touch your account on a regular basis.
 Make sure to get time with the team who will actually be pushing the needle and who you’ll be in touch with on a day-to-day basis!